Application to the Master of Occupational Therapy Program

 PLEASE NOTE: Incomplete or inaccurate files/forms WILL NOT be reviewed.
 It is the responsibility of the student to ensure receipt of all application materials with OTCAS and University of Utah Admissions not the Department of Occupational and Recreational Therapies.

-The University of Utah occupational therapy program values applicants from diverse backgrounds and experiences with the aim to create a dynamic learning environment and a graduating class that reflects the diversity of our community.
+The University of Utah occupational therapy program values applicants from all backgrounds and experiences with the aim to create a dynamic learning environment and a graduating class that reflects our community.
 Applicants will be evaluated on a range of factors including academic performance, evaluations of personal statements, extracurricular experiences, and personal attributes.

 The following are among considered factors: